mikedwtmp/cpst-342-group-web-application-project-adrian-felix-mike/README.md

 ### Deliverable 1 (10 Points)
 For this deliverable, you will need to modify the readme file and add responses to the questions below. that you are currently reading and address the following items below using a variety of permissible markdown syntax.

 - Provide your name or the team's name
+Michael Dries, Felix Oke, Adrian Loredo.
 - Name of the application
+Either ListaMedica or Medcord
 - Description of application *Describe how someone will use your application
+This app will allow users to create an account and then they can enter/delete their medical problems, allergies, medications, doctors, etc.
 - Describe the need and purpose of the application
+For those who want to have easy fast access to their Medical and Health information.
+It allows users to maintain and manage their personal health information as well as save personal medical data.
 - Intended target audience
+Users who want to keep all their health and medical information all together in one place, as well as those who frequently have Doctor visits or need  medicine prescriptions.
+This could include patients, healthcare professionals, caregivers, ill people and the genral public.
 - Identify the various pages your application will have and describe what users will be able to accomplish
+  * Create account page: User creates an account.
+  * Medical history page: this will allow user to put in how they have been treated.
+  * Medications: Users put in/delete medications they're taking.
+  * Doctors: Users can  put in/delete their doctors information, how to contact, summaries and other notes.
+  * Personal and Health Information: Users can put it/delete Personal information if they have health problems and allergies.
 - Identify three goals of the application
+  1. User experience.
+Should be easy to use and understand.
+  2. Offer value.
+Should solve a problem and meet a need that users have.
+  3. Be tested.
+Should be tested to ensure that it works as intended and is free of bugs.
 - Identify tools/software you will use to complete the project.
 * I suggest using an online coding environment that will allow your team to work collaboratively and practice git commands.
 A few are listed below.
    - [CodeSandbox.io](https://codesandbox.io/)